The video link below has been aimed primarily at WordPress Sites. But some of the content will be relevant for any photography website.

 - Google might deliver these results in many ways including The Knowledge Graph, Direct Results, Featured Snippets and the Rich List.

-- The results you are given are increasingly being personalised to the searcher.
-And could take into account your current location.
-What you’ve searched before.
-And, anything else Google knows about you.
+- The search results are increasingly being personalised to the searcher.
+These personalised results could take into account current location, and previous searches for instance.

 These search algorithms are very complex.
-You cannot just create content and expect to be listed immediately.
-Especially if you are a new kid on the block.
+You cannot just create content and expect to be listed in the Search Engine Result Pages (SERP) immediately.

 Trust & Authority

-Trust and authority is not a phrase that Google has ever used in their search documentation.
+Trust and authority is not a phrase that Google uses in their search documentation.
 Do a Google site search if you don’t believe me.

 SEO “Experts” have come up with the phrase Trust and Authority, and as such any proclamations made about trust and authority by SEO practitioners should be treated with some scepticism.

-It’s pretty obvious if the US government is linking to your site, it’s safe to say Google would take that as a positive ranking signal.
+It’s pretty obvious if the US government is linking to your site, it’s safe to say Google would take that as a positive ranking signal, (assuming that Google trust Donald Trump).

-Or, you are a well-known university professor writing about your subject on a webpage that would be seen as a search ranking signal by Google.
+For example, let’s say you are a well-known university professor writing about your subject on a well-known university website.
+That might be seen as a positive search ranking signal by Google.
+And, I’m going to make the assumption, wrongly, or rightly it’s because of the following reasons:

 Make your Images load faster

 - Decide on what pixel dimensions you are going to use for your photos.
-Going above 2600 pixels on the longest edge is not necessary.
-I now use 2000px longest edge as I think this covers most device screen sizes.
+You don’t need to go to 4000 pixels longest edge as that will lead to slow page loading times.
+I now use 2000px longest edge as I think this covers most device screen sizes and leads to less browser resizing.

 - In your, Image Editing Software, export your photos at the lowest possible JPEG quality for the smallest possible file size in bytes.

 - Further, optimise your images using one of the many online or standalone solutions.
-The big one that stands out, and it’s a web app called Squoosh.app.
+The big one that stands out is a web app called Squoosh.app.

-- If you’ve got WordPress there are some very good plugins available so you can skip No.3 and just upload your photos and let the plugin do the image optimisation.
+- If you’ve got WordPress there are some very good plugins so you can upload your photos (skip No.3) and let the plugin do the image optimisation.
 I’ve covered this topic here.

 - Try and avoid sliders if you can, as pretty as they are, they slow a webpage’s download speed.
 I’m a hypocrite here, I can’t resist a slider.